Expensify/App/README.md

 * Changes applied to Javascript will be applied automatically via WebPack as configured in `webpack.dev.js`

 ## Running the iOS app 📱
-* To install the iOS dependencies, run: `cd ios/ && pod install`
+* To install the iOS dependencies, run: `npm install && cd ios/ && pod install`
 * To run a on a **Development Simulator**: `npm run ios`
     * If the app is booting on a simulator for the first time, run the following two commands:
     ```bash